-If you're a young driver and you add your parents, who have a clean driving record, to your policy, you will typically pay less than you would if you left them off your coverage.
-If you are a parent and you add your young driver to your policy, it will likely cost more to insure him or her on your policy.
-Teens and young drivers, typically under age 26, are considered high-risk drivers by insurance companies, so they pay higher rates than other age groups.
+If you are a parent and you add your young driver to your policy, it will likely cost more to insure them on your policy.
+Insurance companies consider teens and young drivers, typically under age 26, high-risk drivers, so they pay higher rates than other age groups.

 What will insurers need to know about the additional driver?